 Rescue network brings adoptable dogs from Texas to Minnesota

 A volunteer with a southern Minnesota animal shelter has set up a rescue network to bring dogs from overburdened shelters in Texas to Minnesota, where they may have a better chance of finding a home.
-Diane Lucantonio volunteers with the Blue Earth Nicollet County Humane Society.
+Diane Lucantonio, a volunteer with the Blue Earth Nicollet County Humane Society, started the network by reaching out to humane societies throughout Minnesota.

 Add your comments below